Easter is quickly approaching! How about spending the holiday in one of Italy's charming farmhouses?

-Easter is approaching, and what better time to spend a few days in one of Italy's many farm holiday centres, concentrating on winding down in the fresh air, enjoying the early sunshine and the heart-warming spectacle of nature's reawakening?
+What better time than Easter break to spend a few days in one of Italy's agritourisms where you can unwind in the fresh air, bask in the spring sunshine and enjoy the heartwarming spectacle of nature's rebirth?

 Ci avviciniamo alla Pasqua e una delle specialità gastronomiche abruzzesi di questo periodo sono i fiadoni, bocconcini salati ripieni di formaggio e cotti al forno.
 Dal gusto irresistibile!
 Foto Marco Rossi #Abruzzo #turismo #tastyabruzzo #paesaggidabruzzo #ig_abruzzo #yallersabruzzo #igersabruzzo #igitalia #igersitalia #yallersitalia #volgoabruzzo #liketitaly #enit #besocialabruzzo #borghi #italianvillages #italianvillage #loves_italia #italia365 #beautifuldestinations #discoverabruzzo #travelerinitaly

-For the entire Holy Week, Barile, the site of an historic Italian-Albanian community, hosts the Byzantine Catholic festivity Java e Madhe, with superb theatrical interpretations of the events of the Passion.
-The spring is also the best time of the year to explore the fascination of the famous Matera dwellings and watch the annual return of migrant birds of prey, including the Lesser Kestrel.
+For the entire Holy Week, Barile, site of a historic Italian-Albanian community, hosts the Byzantine Catholic festivity, Java e Madhe, a superb theatrical interpretation of the Passion of the Christ.
+Spring is also the best time of year to explore the fascinating Matera dwellings and watch the annual return of migrant birds of prey, such as the Lesser Kestrel.

 On Good Friday in Catanzaro visitors can watch the Processione della Naca (the Naca is a cradle in which a statue of Jesus is laid).
-On Easter Sunday after the mass, Vibo Valentia, Laureana di Borrello and many other small towns in the province, host a moving rite accompanied by the triumphant anthem of the local band with a finale marked by loud explosions of firecrackers.
+Following Easter Sunday mass, Vibo Valentia, Laureana di Borrello and many other small towns in the province host a parade accompanied by the triumphant anthem of a local band and grand finale of celebratory fireworks.

-Easter in Campania combines intensely spiritual experiences with the joy for the arrival of the warmer weather.
-On Easter Thursday the residents of Naples engage in a traditional activity known as "fare i Sepolcri", involving a visit to seven different churches, enjoying the opportunity for a long promenade in their finest clothes.
-The events of the Holy Week in the outlying towns, notably Somma Vesuviana, Sorrento, Taurano and Calitri are absolutely fascinating.
-And visitors should make sure they don't miss out on the Easter sweetmeat par excellence: the pastiera.
+Easter in Campania combines spiritual rites with joyous celebrations of spring.
+On Easter Thursday, Naples’ residents engage in a traditional activity known as fare i Sepolcri, in which they form a long promenade and walk to seven different churches dressed in their finest.
+Holy Week events in the outlying towns, notably Somma Vesuviana, Sorrento, Taurano and Calitri, are absolutely fascinating.
+Don't miss out on the local Easter sweetmeat par excellence: pastiera.

 - Emilia Romagna